Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Every session deepens the channel.
 Every page brings you closer to the wisdom that has been waiting, patiently, for you to pick up the pen.

-Your Soul Codex from AstraTalk can illuminate your intuitive strengths, psychic tendencies, and spiritual communication style, helping you understand which forms of channeling come most naturally to your unique soul blueprint.
+Your Soul Codex from AstraTalk can illuminate your intuitive strengths, psychic tendencies, and spiritual communication style, helping you understand which forms of channeling come most naturally to your unique soul blueprint and how to develop them further.

 The pen is ready.
 The page is open.
 The voice within is already speaking.
 All you have to do is write.